Aegyptopithecus: Brain size

 In Egypt's Fayum Depression a subadult female cranium, CGM 85785, was discovered by Rajeev Patnaik.
 This specimen's cranial capacity was found to be 14.63 cm^{3} and reanalysis of a male endocast (CGM 40237) estimates a cranial capacity of 21.8 cm^{3}.
 These estimates dispel earlier ones of approximately 30 cm^{3}.
 These measurements give an estimated male to female endocranial ratio of approximately 1.5, indicating A. zeuxis to be a dimorphic species.

 The olfactory bulb to endocranial volume ratio is considered to be on the lower end of the strepsirrhine spectrum, perhaps as a result of the organism's rostrum.
 In relation to other anthropoids, the frontal lobes of A. zeuxis are considered to be rather small but the olfactory bulbs are not considered to be small when taking into account the body size of A. zeuxis.

 Overall, the brain to body weight ratio of A. zeuxis is considered to be strepsirrhine-like and perhaps even non-primate like.

 Behaviour

-Aegyptopitheccus zeuxis is thought to have been sexually dimorphic.
+Aegyptopithecus zeuxis is thought to have been sexually dimorphic.
 Tooth size, craniofacial morphology, brain size, and body mass all indicate this.
 Due to A. zeuxis being sexually dimorphic, the social structure is thought to have been polygynous with intense competition for females.